Fireproof safes are safes designed specifically to protect their contents from fires.

 This is particularly true for document safes.
 A legal size document is larger than an A4 size document.
 So people buy so-called “document safes” and they get it … and they can’t even fit their documents!

 So if you get a fireproof document safe, make sure it fits legal size documents.
-You might like to see our recommendations for document safes here.
+You might like to see some examples of the best fireproof safes for documents.

 But if you just want your safe for cash and passports, it’s not as big a deal.
 You can get a nice small one that’s passport sized.
 That’ll save you a lot of money.

-If you plan on putting rifles in your safe, you’ll need to get a specialized fireproof gun safe.
+If you plan on putting rifles in your safe, you’ll need to get the best fireproof gun safe you can.
 These safes are designed to fit rifles, so they’re tall and thin.
 They usually also have some great ammo and pistol pouches in the doors.

 The standard fireproofing standard is the UL certification.
 UL (Underwriters Laboratory) is an independent certification company, but they’re so well-regarded that even the US Government uses it as the benchmark for safety standards.